gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get list of points transactions.
+Use this API to get a list of points transactions.
 The list of points history is paginated.

 *Success Response:*

-ok
+Success.
+Check example below or refer `PointsHistoryResponse` for more details.

 Schema: `PointsHistoryResponse`